hashicorp/terraform-provider-azuread/docs/resources/application.md

 ---

+`password` block supports the following:

+* `display_name` - (Required) A display name for the password.
+Changing this field forces a new resource to be created.
+* `end_date` - (Optional) The end date until which the password is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
+Changing this field forces a new resource to be created.
+* `start_date` - (Optional) The start date from which the password is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
+If this isn't specified, the current date is used.
+Changing this field forces a new resource to be created.

+---

 `public_client` block supports the following:

 * `redirect_uris` - (Optional) A set of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
 Must be a valid `https` or `ms-appx-web` URL.